apache/shiro-site/webapp-tutorial.md

 ### 1b: Enable Shiro in `web.xml`

-While we have a `shiro.ini` configuration, we need to actually _load_ it and start a new Shiro environment and make that environment avaiable to the web application.
+While we have a `shiro.ini` configuration, we need to actually _load_ it and start a new Shiro environment and make that environment available to the web application.

 We do all of this by adding a few things to the existing `src/main/webapp/WEB-INF/web.xml` file: